08dhuh/myfftpy/README.md

 python myfftpy/myfftpy.py --input "0.0,0.382683432,0.707106781,0.923879533,1.0,0.923879533,0.707106781,0.382683432,1.2246467991473532e-16,-0.382683432,-0.707106781,-0.923879533,-1.0,-0.923879533,-0.707106781,-0.382683432"

-replace the input argument with your desired input.
+Replace the input argument with your desired string containing only commas as delimiters.
+It can also handle complex numbers with Python complex format, but it cannot tolerate any delimiters other than commas.